 Proletarian craftsmen in large cities fought for a safe livelihood through industrial protection.
 Frustrated and radicalized by their social situation, craftsmen and journeymen played a leading role in the bloody barricade battles that shook Berlin on 18 March 1848 and claimed more than 250 lives.

 Seized by the bloodshed, the Prussian King Friedrich Wilhelm IV called for a liberal government.
 His proclamation “To my people and to the German nation” with the words “Prussia will continue in Germany” seemed to promise the realization of German unity and the introduction of a constitutional monarchy in Prussia.
 In order to form a united state, the first freely elected German representative body met in the Paulskirche in Frankfurt on 18 May 1848.

 The National Assembly comprised about 600 members from all states of the German Confederation.
-In the absence of parties that began to organize themselves in Germany only in the 1860s, factions formed, each with different political ideas and goals.
-Cross-party agreement was reached in December 1848 by the Paulskirchenparlament adopted catalog of fundamental rights, which were to form the political foundation of the new nation state.
+In the absence of parties that began to organize themselves in Germany only in the 1860’s, factions formed, each with different political ideas and goals.
+Cross-party agreement was reached in December 1848.

 At the top of the state, there had to be a hereditary emperor.
 On March 28, 1849, the deputies elected Friedrich Wilhelm IV as the “Emperor of the Germans”.
 The King of Prussia, however, rejected the imperial crown because he did not wish to grant further legitimacy to the revolutionaries.
 At the same time Austria, Prussia, Bavaria, Hanover, Saxony and other states did not recognize the “revolutionary” constitution.